Virat Kohli's 4:45 AM Daily Routine (2026): Exact Time Table, Diet Plan & The 2018 Turning Point

 The most important takeaway from Kohli's story: He was not always fit.
 He built it — through deliberate habit change.
 Fitness is a system, not a genetic advantage.

-Virat Kohli's Workout Routine — Full Breakdown
+Virat Kohli Workout Plan & Routine — Full Breakdown

 Kohli follows a 5-day training week with two active rest days.
 His total training time on a full day can reach 4–5 hours — but this includes cricket skill work.
 His gym sessions specifically are 60–90 minutes, structured into four phases.